The Office Of Enrollment and Retention Management Communication

 Enrollment and Retention Management Communication: Our name is our mission statement.
 Through integrated and comprehensive communication plans, we create and develop a wide range of compelling, strategic recruitment and retention solutions to assist key University departments in achieving their desired student enrollment profile.

 As an integrated multi-dimensional marketing team, we bring expertise from the fields of art, design, web and media to provide service and solutions that are of the highest quality.
 We aspire to be progressive leaders in the field of higher education marketing serving enrollment and retention, and we strive to create strategic, unique communications for select markets within Saint Louis University.

 ERMC Fast Facts

-- This small team of specialized marketers have over 40 years' collective experience.
+- This small team of specialized marketers have more than 40 years of collective experience.

-- In 2012, ERMC completed over 150 projects for academics units across the University.
+- In 2012, ERMC completed more than 150 projects for academics units across the University.

 About Debra Williams

 Director of Enrollment and Retention Management Communication

 Debra joined the Division of Enrollment and Retention Management in March 2012.
 In addition to her role as director of ERMC, she also chairs Saint Louis University’s Academic Marketing and Enrollment Management Communication Committee.